namra98/azure-migrate-explore/README.md

 When you submit a pull request, a CLA-bot will automatically determine whether you need to provide a CLA and decorate the PR appropriately (e.g., label, comment).
 Simply follow the instructions provided by the bot.
 You will only need to do this once across all repositories using our CLA.

 ## Telemetry
-The data collected during the execution of Azure Migrate Export utility is the same as data collected by Azure Migrate during creation of Groups and Assessments via the portal.
+The data collected during the execution of Azure Migrate Explore utility is the same as data collected by Azure Migrate during creation of Groups and Assessments via the portal.
 For further information, please read [Azure Migrate Documentaion][AzureMigrateDocumentationLink].
 This data helps us gauge the usability of the tool by counting the number of assessments that were created and the number of assessments that computed successfully.

 ## License
-Azure Migrate Export utility is licensed under the [MIT][License] License
+Azure Migrate Explore utility is licensed under the [MIT][License] License

 License and usage information for Third-party Open Source softwares can be found at [`NOTICE.md`][NoticeMarkDown].